-- 12.6 Expert Determination is a private and confidential process (subject to publication of Determinations and case summaries under Rules 13.5, 14.13 and 15.4).
-The Parties must keep all communications (written or oral) and documents disclosed during the Expert Determination process private and confidential.
+- 12.6 Expert Determination is a confidential process.
+The Parties must keep all communications (written or oral) and documents disclosed during the Expert Determination process confidential.
 They must not disclose them to any non-party except as set out under 'Permitted Disclosures' in Part 6 below or unless another exception applies under these Scheme Rules or at law. - 12.7 The Parties may not, at any time call the Expert or NZDRC to testify in any legal or administrative proceeding concerning the Dispute or the nature and extent of any Determination.
 The Parties may not call for the records, notes or work product of the Expert or NZDRC for any purpose.